-- Danske Bank A/S - Jyske Bank A/S
+- Danske Bank A/S

+- Jyske Bank A/S

-- Sydbank A/S - Nordea
+- Sydbank A/S

+Nordea

 The credit risk also includes the risk that DSS will not receive payment of premiums from policyholders.
-The risk is mitigated by requiring the prepayment of premiums.
+The risk is mitigated by requiring prepayment of premiums.
 In the event that the policyholder does not pay after receiving reminders, the insurance contract must then be terminated by DSS.

-DSS's largest counterparties are Sydbank and Nordea which both have a Moody's credit rating of A.
+DSS's largest counterparty is Nordea which -has a S&P credit rating of AA-.